 Every business, no matter it's size is always striving to maintain it's competitive advantage over its competitors.
-Let's explore these 3 Business Competitive Advantage Strategies; Cost Leadership, Differentiation Strategy and Focus Strategy.
+Let's explore these 3 Small Business Competitive Advantage Strategies; Cost Leadership, Differentiation Strategy and Focus Strategy.

 It can be a struggle to identify true cost leaders in any industry.
 Finding companies that have a sustainable advantage through their differentiation strategy is something that in time can not be copied or imitated.